sowrensen/butler/readme.md

 Output
 ------
-The script will read the database credentials from each of your projects `.env` file and will use it to generat SQL files along with all of your schemas and data for each of your projects.
+The script will read the database credentials from each of your projects `.env` file and will use it to generate SQL files along with all of your schemas and data for each of your projects.
 You will get the generated SQL file inside each of your projects `storage/app/backup` directory. _Note that, these files will not be replaced in the next run, instead a new backup will be generated and stored_.
 The default file naming format is: